SQL Server: Configure Transaction Log Retention

 In this case, the Log Reader Agent must be configured via SQL Server Management Studio (SSMS).

-are in use, the Log Reader Agent will be solely responsible for reading from the transaction log and you should follow the MS-REPLICATION
+If both MS-REPLICATION and MS-CDC are in use, the Log Reader Agent will be solely responsible for reading from the transaction log and you should follow the MS-REPLICATION steps below.

 Configure Log Retention